8base/Documentation/docs/frontend/app-components-input-components-toggle-button.md

 ---
 id: 'app-components-input-components-toggle-button'
 sidebar_label: 'Toggle Button'
+redirect_from: '/frontend/app-components/input-components/toggle-button'
-slug: '/frontend/app-components/input-components/toggle-button'
+slug: '/projects/frontend/app-components/input-components/toggle-button'
 ---

 # Toggle Button

- A *Toggle Button* is a component that acts as a single input control and is part of a set within a Toggle Button Group.
-It is possible to select multiple toggle buttons unless the **exclusive property** is enabled for the *Toggle Button Group*.
+A _Toggle Button_ is a component that acts as a single input control and is part of a set within a Toggle Button Group.
+It is possible to select multiple toggle buttons unless the **exclusive property** is enabled for the _Toggle Button Group_.

 The toggle button has two states, On and Off.

 ### Properties

 <table>
 <thead>
 <tr><th>Name</th><th>Type</th><th>Default</th><th>Description</th></tr>